ab492/ThermoPi/README.md

 > sudo systemctl stop HAP-python
 ```

+### TODO  List
+- Add an offline override if using the temperature sensor in a main room.

 ## Temperature Logging (previously WeatherPi)
 This can only be tested with a DS18B20 installed via GPIO pins.
 It takes the temperature directly from the DS18B20 and sends it to an API (`api.bramblytech.co.uk`) which allows longer term tracking for data analysis, and for displaying current data on the Brambly iOS widget.